This blog comes from Founder of Values-Based Education and keynote speaker of “Education for the Soul” Conference 2017, Neil Hawkes

 Although the problems seem intractable, I believe there is hope.
 Many people seem to be waking up and saying, ‘enough is enough’.

 To tackle this, we need schools that seek to enable children to have a moral compass based on positive human values that can form the foundations for transformational change.
 We need to encourage adults and children alike to have a meaning and purpose in their lives, acting with integrity.

-On the 19th October 2017, Neil Hawkes joined us as we hosted Headteachers & School Leaders from across the country for this new type of School Leadership conference; this “Education for the Soul” Conference designed to help leaders to explore and discuss what matters most to them (their values, hopes and passion) and locate ways of leading that are aligned to themselves and their hope for their schools.
+On the 19th October 2018, Neil Hawkes joined as we hosted Headteachers & School Leaders from across the country for this new “Education for the Soul” Conference designed to help leaders to explore and discuss what matters most to them (their values, hopes and passion) and locate ways of leading that are aligned to themselves and their hope for their schools.

 It is fair to say, the day was a very special one and a huge success with so many school leaders and education professionals joining us for this.
 It was so wonderful to watch these individuals drop their leadership masks and come together, in service of one another and in service of shared hopes, dreams and ambitions for our children and our schools.

 Following the success of this conference, every year we now host Headteachers & School Leaders for this special conference.

 The next Education for the Soul” Conference will take place in October 2020 and will feature a new selection of expert speakers and workshop hosts, who will be sharing their insights into how school leaders can look after their own well-being, get the most out of those they lead and deliver the best outcomes for their pupils.

 The conference will aim to build on the outcomes of our previous “Education for the Soul” conferences and seek to explore how school leaders and teachers can learn to lead with integrity, depth and purpose.

 As part of this, we will look into how individuals can stay connected to their “why” and their deepest values.
 Above all, “Education for the Soul” 2020 will aim to help school leaders and teachers: